Boosting biodiversity on land

 Carbon storage

-Prairie soil naturally captures and stores up to five tonnes of carbon per acre, playing an important role in regulating Earth’s atmosphere.
+Prairie habitats can naturally capture up to a ton or more of carbon per acre each year, playing an important role in regulating Earth’s atmosphere.
 By preserving prairies, we’re addressing both biodiversity loss and climate change.

 Flood prevention